disloops/disloops.github.io/_posts/2025-07-08-vibe-shift-from-wordpress-to-jekyll.md

 # Conclusion

 There you have it.
-I'm extremely happy that I can spin down all the AWS assets that were previously powering the website and I'm excited to have become a (relatively) early adopter of this new coding paradigm.
+I'm relieved that I can finally spin down all the AWS assets that were previously powering the website.
+I'm also excited to have become a (relatively) early adopter of this new coding paradigm.
 Onward!